SirStevesALot/rofi/README.md

 A minimal theme for rofi that displays your wallpaper and the menu list, nothing else.

+The file must go in the /usr/share/rofi/themes directory.
+It can then be selected from the theme selector.

 It uses the Inter font, so you will need to install that (or change it to your preference).

 The selected text colour can be changed by modifying the text-color under 'element-text selected'.